 You may not be so happy when the 10th birthday is approaching for your home equity line of credit is approaching its 10th birthday and you owe money on it, you might soon see a spike in the minimum monthly payments.
 You can delay the payment increase by refinancing the loan.

 A home equity line of credit, or HELOC, has two stages.
 First is the draw period, which usually lasts 10 years but can be as long as 20 years.
-Monthly payments are interest only during the draw period.
+Monthly payments are applied only to the interest during the draw period.

 After the draw period ends, the second stage begins: The HELOC goes into the amortization period, when you have to pay principal as well as interest.
 Monthly payments go up.
 If you still owe a lot, the payments rise abruptly.
 That’s why some homeowners look for ways to refinance their HELOCs.